-Governar nce Action Plan 2019-20 020 Issue Action Outcome Lead Officer Completion Date Faster Closure of Accounts To approve and publish the accounts by 31 May and 31 July respectively from 31st March 2019 (previously 30 June and 30 September) The successful accelerated closure of the accounts at year end will enable earlier auditing ensuring compliance with the Accounts and Audit (Wales) (Amendment) Regulations 2018 Head of Finance July 2019 Reform of Fire and Rescue Authorities in Wales Respond to the requirements placed upon the organisation The Service will be in compliance with requirements from Welsh Government and able to evidence robust Governance, Financial arrangements and performance management.
+Governa nce Action Plan 2019-2020 Issue Action Outcome Lead Officer Completion Date Progress Faster Closure of Accounts To approve and publish the accounts by 31 May and 31 July respectively from 31 st March 2019 (previously 30 June and 30 September) The successful accelerated closure of the accounts at year end will enable earlier auditing ensuring compliance with the Accounts and Audit (Wales) (Amendment) Regulations 2018 Head of Finance July 2019 Faster closure of accounts was successfully achieved.
+Lessons learned have been implemented into the revised plan for 2020/2021 to ensure continued successful completion to the revised timescales.
+Reform of Fire and Rescue Authoritie s in Wales Respond to the requirement s placed upon the organisation The Service will be in compliance with requirements from Welsh Government and able to evidence robust Governance, Financial arrangements and performance management.
 Director Corporate Services.
 To be determined pending Welsh Government response to the White Paper.
-Brexit Provide adequate planning and resilience through the Brexit Process The Service will continue to deliver all functions during the Brexit process and beyond.
-Director Technical Services March 2020 Pensions Appeals To process appeals resulting from the Additional Pensions Benefit (APB) decision.
-Appeals determined ELT Pensions Appeals Panel (Members) As per the process.
-Ensure a high level of Operational Preparedness.
-Develop structured reporting mechanisms of assurance and exercising across Operations and supporting departments.
-The Service will be prepared to deliver the full range of functions expected through legislation and able to evidence this high level of preparedness.
-Director Service Delivery March 2020 Constitutional Documents To review and update the Constitutional Documents of the Service The constitutional documents will be updated to reflect the revised Structure of the organisation.
-Deputy Monitoring Officer December 2019
+The Service continues to proactively engage with Welsh Government.
+Once Welsh Government direction of travel is released the Service will implement necessary actions.
+This has been included as an action in the 2020-2021 Governance Action Plan.